A1-0123/class-activities/3 - OOP/week5/parcel.md

 By leveraging plugins and custom configurations, you can tailor Parcel to meet your specific project requirements and optimize your development workflow.

-Certainly!
-To create a config file for Parcel, you need to create a file named `.parcelrc` in the root of your project directory.
-This file should be in JSON format and can contain various configuration options to customize Parcel's behavior.

 Here's an example of a `.parcelrc` file with some common configuration options:

 ```json